uniqush/uniqush-push/docs/api.md

     {"services":{"myservice":[{"service":"myservice","bundleid":"com.example.app","cert":"/etc/uniqush/apns.crt", ...}]},"code":"UNIQUSH_SUCCESS"}

 Intended for checking a setup.
-It returns credential file *paths* rather than their contents, but for a Web Push provider it does include the VAPID private key itself — one more reason not to expose this API.
+It returns credential file *paths* rather than their contents, and reports every other field as `[redacted]` — a Web Push provider's VAPID private key, an ADM provider's `clientsecret` and its issued `token`, and anything a future backend stores that is not on the list of fields this endpoint may report.
+A redacted field is still present in the response, so you can see that a provider carries one.
 Databases created before uniqush 2.2.0 need [`/rebuildserviceset`](#rebuildserviceset) once before this returns anything.

+This is still an API with no authentication in front of it.
+Redaction removes the worst of what a reader gains, not the reason to keep the port closed:
+`/subscriptions` returns the device tokens, registration IDs and Web Push subscriptions of any subscriber whose name is guessed, and `/push` will send notifications to them.

 ### `/subscribe`